Skip to content

 Consider a civilization defined by its technological capacity.
 The very phrase “technological civilization” already contains a diagnosis: it means pattern-awareness far outstrips mystery-awareness.
 This is such a civilization’s starting point, not its endpoint.

-The gradient theorem tells us that lucidity, as the product of pattern-awareness and mystery-awareness, always increases fastest in the direction of one’s weaker dimension2.
+The gradient theorem tells us that lucidity, as the product of pattern-awareness and mystery-awareness, increases fastest in the direction of one’s weaker dimension3.
 When pattern-awareness is already high, the gradient points toward deepening mystery-awareness.
 In other words: for a civilization whose Pattern domain is already highly developed, the only path to greater lucidity is to deepen Mystery: to deepen contemplation, expand awe, cultivate listening.

 Theorem (T6) T6 · Civilizational Silence Theorem